feature By: Patrick Meitin | December, 21

 Hodgdon’s copper-erasing formula and highly temperature stable CFE 223 powder is versatile, and it paired well with the 120-grain bullet.
 It gave velocity close to Alliant’s Power Pro 2000-MR, grouping tightest with a maximum load of 47 grains.
 That load printed .87 inch at 2,994 fps.

-Alliant’s Swedish-made Reloder 16 first appeared with the 130-grain Sierra, and again with the 160-grain Nosler.
+Alliant’s Swedish-made Reloder 16 first appeared with the 130-grain Speer, and again with the 160-grain Nosler.
 Initial experiences with this powder have involved my 6mm Creedmoor, from which it consistently produces one-hole groups, so it’s a powder I now expect good things from.
 TZ Technology provides exceptional temperature stability.
-With the Sierra, it managed only a 1.23-inch group with 44.5 grains of powder at 2,634 fps, and 1.40 inches at 2,483 fps with the Partition.
+With the Speer, it managed only a 1.23-inch group with 44.5 grains of powder at 2,634 fps, and 1.40 inches at 2,483 fps with the Partition.
 In short, Reloder 16 didn’t hold up as well with the 7mm-08 Remington as in past experiences.

 I loaded the Grand Slam with a duo of IMR Enduron powders, curious to see if faster-burning IMR-4166 or slower IMR-4451 would prevail.
 I view IMR-4166 as a viable IMR-4064 substitute, IMR-4451 as an IMR-4350 replacement – though they certainly are not interchangeable in any way – while also providing cleaner-burning and with copper-erasing properties and more temperature-stable choices.
 IMR-4166 started well with a .85-inch group at 2,523 using 39 grains of powder and then fell apart quickly.
 IMR-4451 proved the superior choice for the 7mm-08, giving a touch more velocity and more consistent grouping.
 The best was .71 inch at a faster 2,672 fps with 47 grains of powder.